Lenn-xsr/api-template/README.md

 1. Creating a subfolder within the `routes` folder, the name of this folder will give the name of the endpoint, inside the folder you can organize the methods separately or as you prefer;

+    > ./routes/example/index.js

+2. Now you can create sub-routes following just the same logic as the first example, just create a folder to define the name of the route and add a standard index file or as many as you prefer;
+    > ./routes/example/index.js
-    > ./routes/example/get.js
+    > ./routes/example/another/index.js

-2. Just add a file in the `routes` folder, the file name will be the name of the endpoint and inside it can contain all the methods.
+3. Just add a file in the `routes` folder, the file name will be the name of the endpoint and inside it can contain all the methods.
     > ./routes/example.js

 *Obs.: For the default route, add a file in the `routes` folder with the name `default`, it will be treated as `/` from your application**